-4. Summary of how the school meets the needs of children with SEN and disabilities.
+4. Summary of how the school meets the needs of children with SEN and disabilities

-- The needs of your child will be met within the class, supported by quality first teaching including differentiated planning and homework which takes account of the needs of each child. - The progress of all children is reviewed termly with the class teacher and the Head of School/SENDCo. - The class teacher will develop a plan for your child in liaison with the SENDCo, setting appropriate targets.
+- The needs of your child will be met within the class supported by quality first teaching including differentiated planning and homework which takes account of the needs of each child. - The progress of all children is reviewed termly with the class teacher and the Head of School and SENDCo/Inclusion Lead - The class teacher will develop an Additional Needs Plan (ANP) for your child in liaison with the Inclusion Lead, setting appropriate targets.
 This Additional needs Plan will be reviewed and updated formally 3 x per year to ensure that provision remains appropriate. - Where necessary an individual programme of support will be implemented and monitored.
 This may include support from an outside service.
 We will make sure you know about any extra support that your child is receiving in school. - Where necessary the school may seek support from outside agencies, this will be discussed with you and a referral made with your permission. - The Governing Board is responsible for ensuring that funding is appropriately allocated and also for monitoring teaching and accessibility.
-There is a designated SEND governor who liaises regularly with the SENDCo. - We will track your child's progress carefully and adjust support as needed.
+There is a designated SEND governor who liaises regularly with the SENDCo & Inclusion Lead. - We will track your child's progress carefully and adjust support as needed.